rodshtein/Svelte-preprocess-config/README.md

 ### 👉 [Русская версия](/README_RU.md)

 > English version is still in progress.
-PR welcome.
+Ready paragraph is marked by ✓ PR welcome.

-## The Problem
+## The Problem ✓
-Some times the code lint has fall or parsing has crashed.
-This is because the [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) guide tells you to store preprocessor-configs in different places:
+Sometimes codelint or parsing is falling when you trying to make it work.
+This is because by following preprocessor [guides](https://github.com/sveltejs/svelte-preprocess/tree/master/docs) you can split config to many files:

 - part in **rollup.config.js**,
 - part in **postcss.config.js**,
 - and lint config in **svelte.config.js**.

 This can confuse.
 Therefore a good point to keep the whole config in one place for all tools.
-By using this pattern, you minimize the chance to error.
+By using this pattern, you minimize the chance to make a mistake.

 ## How does all this magic work?
 ### Parsing